DL 249

 Building Kids' Resilience through Play Is More Crucial Than Ever

-How will you build…and help others build…the social, emotional, physical & cognitive skills needed now and in the future?
+How will you build…and help others build…the social, emotional, physical, and cognitive skills needed now and in the future?

 For white people who are interested in getting more intentional about deepening their understanding of racism and anti-racism work…it is time to do the work.
 First listen, then learn.